Smartios2012/LSApplication/README.md

 #### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and swift, which automates and simplifies the process of using 3rd-party libraries like PHImageKit.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and swift, which automates and simplifies the process of using 3rd-party libraries like LSApplication.

 ``` ruby
 source 'https://github.com/CocoaPods/Specs.git'